Authentication Methods Introduction

 Authentication Settings

 Under your account settings in the console, you will find a tab titled Authentication Settings.
-Currently, this tab allows you to customize the expiration limits (TTL) and default for authentication methods that are time-sensitive.
+Currently, this tab allows you to customize the expiration limits AKA Time to Live (TTL), and default for authentication methods that are time-sensitive.

 You can set a custom range of possible TTL for your tokens, setting the minimum, default, and maximum allowed TTL for your tokens.